Popular Posts

 Does the prime rate affect mortgage rates?

 Yes, the prime rate influences mortgage rates, particularly adjustable-rate mortgages (ARMs).
-Changes to the prime rate can cause ARM rates to fluctuate, which can affect your monthly payments.
+Changes to the prime rate can cause rates on ARMs to fluctuate, which can affect your monthly payments.
 You won’t see an effect if you have a fixed-rate mortgage because your rate will stay the same regardless of changes to the prime rate.

 Are all loans affected by the prime rate?